 The tsunami of December 26, 2004 swept away entire villages in Khao Lak, Thailand: houses, fishing boats, family businesses, shrimp farms, livestock, vegetable gardens, and people.
 Those who survived faced the seemingly insurmountable work of rebuilding their lives, but they didn’t have to do it alone.
 Volunteers from across Thailand and across the globe poured in to help the communities of Khao Lak, first to identify bodies, recover possessions, and clear rubble, then to construct new homes, schools, and livelihoods.

-Six months after the tsunami, I went to Khao Lak to help in the reconstruction efforts.
+And so that summer, six months after the tsunami, I went to Khao Lak to help in the reconstruction efforts.
 I went because I had been a Peace Corps Volunteer in Thailand several years prior and had more recently done a long stay for my dissertation research–with my knowledge of the language and culture plus my development experience I thought I could be useful…I also wanted to return the countless kindnesses Thais had shown to me over the years.

 Conveniently, I was able to connect with the Tsunami Volunteer Center (TVC), a Thai-led non-profit organization that played a crucial role in coordinating international volunteer efforts in Khao Lak.
 Its evolution had been organic, responding directly to changing needs.
 When I arrived, TVC was striving to refine itself to better utilize short-term volunteers for sustainable, community-empowering development and to create an exportable model for international disaster response.